New York Driver License Suspensions & Revocations Lawyer

 If you are already suspended or revoked but not sure why, contact us to discuss a full license investigation.
 We will find out exactly why you are suspended or revoked and help you devise a plan to clear your issues as quickly as possible.

-If you believe you are on the verge of a suspension or revocation, feel free to consult with us and we will discuss how that suspension or revocation may be avoided.
+If you believe you are on the verge of a suspension or revocation, feel free to consult with a New York driver license suspension lawyer and we will discuss how that suspension or revocation may be avoided.

 If you are currently suspended or revoked, do not drive.
 A car stop for a simple violation may result in a charge of Aggravated Unlicensed Operation driving with a suspended license–a misdemeanor–and you may be arrested.

 WHAT ARE CAUSES OF DRIVERS LICENSE SUSPENSION & REVOCATION IN NY?

 There are a number of reasons you may currently be suspended or revoked or may be facing a potential suspension or revocation in New York.

 The most common situation is suspension for accumulation of points.
 If your driving record has too many New York moving violations and accumulates 11 or more points within 18 months, you may face a suspension for a period of time determined either by an Administrative Law Judge or the DMV.

 Indefinite suspensions.
 These suspensions remain in effect until you correct the condition that led to the suspension.

 1. Mandatory suspension.
 Suspension is mandatory in the following situations: